Skip to main content

 Specialist equipment for people who are deaf or hard of hearing can help you to stay safe, connected and independent at home.

 Vibrating pillow pads can also increase night time safety.
 These can alert you if an alarm goes off while you are asleep.
-Additional equipment, such as TV listeners and personal listening devices, can improve communication and day‑to‑day quality of life.
+Other equipment, such as TV listeners and personal listening devices, can improve communication and day‑to‑day quality of life.

 Managing medication can be challenging, particularly if you have multiple prescriptions.
-Simple tools such as mobile phone reminders or smart speaker alerts can often be effective, fitting easily into daily routines.
+Simple tools such as mobile phone reminders or smart speaker alerts can be effective, fitting easily into daily routines.

 If you need further support, automated pill dispensers give timely prompts.
 They release the correct dose at the right time and use audible alarms or visual cues to gain your attention.